viroda1/Axis/README.md

 this proxy is the better version of ORBIT(discounted due to personal reasons)

-inorder to use orbit, just clone the git into your repo(beginner) via gh repo clone viroda1/Axis and host it on GitHub, or download the zip(advanced), and host it on other website hosting providers.
+inorder to use axis, just clone the git into your repo(beginner) via gh repo clone viroda1/Axis and host it on GitHub, or download the zip(advanced), and host it on other website hosting providers.
 Resources for self-hosting:
 - https://github.com/nvm-sh/nvm